JolifantoBambla/webgpu-spd/README.md

 #### Use custom filters

-Custom filters of radius 1 can be registered with WebGPU SPD using `registerFilter`.
+Custom filters for downsampling a quad to a single pixel can be registered with WebGPU SPD using `registerFilter`.
 The given WGSL code must at least define a reduction function with the following name and signature:

 ```wgsl